SignalK/specification/gitbook-docs/request_response.md

 }
 ```

-When a request is PENDING, an HTTP 202 (Acepted) code will be returned and the body will include an `href` to use to check the status of the request:
+When a request is PENDING, an HTTP 202 (Accepted) code will be returned and the body will include an `href` to use to check the status of the request:

 HTTP response code 202
 ```json